ChilliCream/hotchocolate-docs/docs/schema.md

 > In order to see more about what capabilities our ObjectType has head over [here](code-first-object-type.md).

-As I mentioned earlier we can mix and match our approach and also extend schema-first fiels with code-first:
+As I mentioned earlier we can mix and match our approach and also extend schema-first fields with code-first:

 ```csharp
 public class QueryTypeExtension